 Lochlan was admitted to the Supreme Court of Queensland in November 2020.
-He holds a Bachelor of Laws from Bond University, Graduate Diploma of Legal Practice from the College of Law and a Diploma of Commerce from Griffith College.
+He holds a Bachelor of Laws from Bond University, a Graduate Diploma of Legal Practice from the College of Law and a Diploma of Commerce from Griffith College.

 Court proceedings are underway here in Australia between Epic Games Inc (Epic) and Apple Inc (Apple) are well worth watching.
 Epic, maker of popular ‘battle royale’ game Fortnite, alleges that the App Store user contract by which Apple makes Fortnite available for internet download contains terms and conditions that ‘misuse’ Apple’s market power.